 - Healthy Potato Salad with a Protein Twist: This vegan potato salad has many veggies and is covered in a delicious, healthy white bean dressing.
 It keeps well in the fridge for up to a week, so it’s great to make ahead for lunches!

-- Simple Vegan Sandwiches: I know we’ve already named a fair few sandwiches but some other extremely easy ones include hummus with cut vegetable like cucumbers, tomatoes and sprouts, guacamole sandwiches, vegan cream cheese, and peanut butter and jelly.
+- Simple Vegan Sandwiches: I know we’ve already named a fair few sandwiches but some other extremely easy ones include hummus with cut vegetable like cucumbers, tomatoes and sprouts, guacamole sandwiches, vegan cream cheese, this easy avocado pesto sandwich, and peanut butter and jelly.